Home Mission Need Maps

 Glenmary uses several criteria to define mission need—and to target counties for Glenmary to serve.
 In these counties...

-- less than three percent of the population are Catholic.
+- frequently less than 1 percent of the population are Catholic.

 - 40 percent or more are unchurched.